AIgree

 • negative ●●●●● terms

-Most disputes must be resolved through individual arbitration, and users generally waive the right to sue in court, have a jury trial, or join class actions.
-That can make pursuing smaller claims harder and reduce collective leverage.
+Most disputes must be resolved through binding individual arbitration unless you opt out where allowed.
+This limits your ability to sue in court, have a jury decide your case, or join class actions.

 • negative ●●●●○ terms